ElegantEngineeringTech/laravel-yousign/README.md

         'signing_secret' => env('YOUSIGN_WEBHOOK_SECRET'),

         /*
-        * You can define a default job that should be run for all other Stripe event type
+        * You can define a default job that should be run for all other Yousign event type
         * without a job defined in next configuration.
         * You may leave it empty to store the job in database but without processing it.
         */